Medicare in Wyoming

 Key takeaways

-• Of Wyoming’s 23 counties, 15 didn’t have Medicare Advantage plans available for purchase at all prior to 2019,2 but gained Medicare Advantage options in all counties as of 2019.3 Plan availability now ranges from two to 11, depending on the county.4
+- Of Wyoming’s 23 counties, 15 didn’t have Medicare Advantage plans available for purchase at all prior to 2019,2 but gained Medicare Advantage options in all counties as of 2019.3 Plans continue to be available statewide for 2025.4

-• More than 66% of Wyoming Medicare beneficiaries with Original Medicare have stand-alone Medicare Part D prescription drug coverage.1
+- More than two-thirds of Wyoming Medicare beneficiaries with Original Medicare have stand-alone Medicare Part D prescription drug coverage.1

-• Wyoming has 22 stand-alone Medicare Part D prescription drug plans in 2024, starting at fifty cents per month.8
+- Wyoming has 16 stand-alone Medicare Part D prescription drug plans in 2025, with premiums as low as $0 per month.4

 Wyoming Medicare enrollment

 For most individuals, enrolling in Medicare is part of turning 65.
 But Medicare eligibility is also triggered by receiving certain disability benefits for at least two years, or by a diagnosis of end-stage renal disease (ESRD) or amyotrophic lateral sclerosis (ALS).
-Nationwide, 12% of Medicare beneficiaries are under the age of 65.10 In Wyoming, it’s 10%; the other 90% of Wyoming Medicare beneficiaries are eligible because they’re 65 or older.1
+Nationwide, a little more than 10% of Medicare beneficiaries are under the age of 65.9 In Wyoming, it’s 9%; the other 91% of Wyoming Medicare beneficiaries are eligible because they’re 65 or older.1

 Explore our other comprehensive guides to coverage in Wyoming